Related Post: Anishinaabe Rock Art

 Since carbon dating a petroglyph is not possible, the discovery of other datable material at the site helped set a rough parameter for when it was used.
 Found in the crevasses of the rock were bits of pottery – the remains of small offering bowls? – which were dated back about 1000 years, placing it in the Woodlands Period of pre-European Contact archaeology.
 At the very least, this puts the creation of the petroglyphs pre-contact – i.e. before the arrival of the French in the early 1600s.

 Who is responsible for the site?

 In 1976 the Ontario government of the day created a new park – Petroglyphs Provincial Park.
-Since 1990 Ontario Parks has managed the site along with members of a nearby Ojibwa First Nation whose ancestors first moved into the area in the late 1700s.
+Since 1990 Ontario Parks has managed the site along with members of a nearby Ojibwa First Nation whose ancestors first moved into the area in the early 1700s.
 Their present community is found on Buckhorn Lake southwest of and above Burleigh Falls.

 It is about a forty-kilometer hike and paddle from the petroglyph site to their community although the area may have been considered the hunting grounds of one of their families before the lumbermen, farmers, and miners started arriving in the 1850s.
 While the Ojibwe community has no direct link to the petroglyphs, the 2015 Park Information Guide informs us that –